Shaga-Matula/Iceberg/README.md

 ### A great deal of the project has been devoted to error catching from the user input.
 This is a complex procedure attempting to catch all input from the user, checking the input is valid.

 ## Error catch 1.
 (Help function)
-### Error catch 1, will watch for user input and compair it to 'help' function.
+### Error catch 1, will watch for user input and compare it to 'help' function.
 This will display a message informing the user that they will be brought to the help file and then returned to the game.

 <figure>
 <img src="assets/images/usr_help_message.png" width=400>